Spaces That Scale: How Design Becomes Your Most Visible Growth Strategy

 • Soft touches — from lighting to tchotchkes — connect the space to the people it serves.

 It’s a balance.
 Too much variation dilutes your brand.
 Too little, and your facilities feel generic.
-The goal is a scalable playbook that allows for local inflection without losing identity.
+The goal is a scalable playbook that allows for infusing locality without losing identity.

 Ensure local adaptation is a budget line item.
 Local art, community-based materials, or design elements that resonate with the local culture are non-negotiable for building trust.
 Select architects who understand your vision and give them artistic license to implement it.